RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 If you would like to add a game to the list please make sure to check the executable for a trace of the code, sometimes developers aim to use a library but it never ends up in the final build.

+---
 # Full Retail Game Engines

 ## Unreal Engine
 Look for a file with a .umd extension for example `xboxship.umd`.
+Or search the files for the string `UnrealEd`.

 Games:
+* America's Army - Rise Of Soldier
 * Brother in Arms - Earned in Blood
 * Brother in Arms
 * Combat Task Force 121